Online Cognitive Behavioral Therapy (CBT)

 Online Cognitive Behavioral Therapy (CBT) is a therapy that can help you manage your problems by changing the way you think and behave.
 It's most commonly used to treat anxiety and depression, but can be useful for other mental and physical health problems.
 Unlike some other treatments, cognitive behavioral therapy deals with your current problems, rather than focusing on issues from your past.
 It looks for practical ways to improve your state of mind on a daily basis.
 A certain amount of information about one's history is needed, but the focus is primarily on moving forward in time to develop more effective ways of coping with life.

 Nostra Forza offers online Cognitive Behavioral Therapy.
-Our online psychologist is a recognized cognitive behavioral therapist and also a supervisor at the Association for Cognitive Behavioral Therapy (VGCt) .
-For questions about online Cognitive Behavioral Therapy, other treatment methods or our therapy rates , please contact us via our contact form .
+As online psychologist I am a recognized cognitive behavioral therapist and supervisor at the Association for Cognitive Behavioral Therapy (VGCt) .
+For questions about online Cognitive Behavioral Therapy, other treatment methods or my therapy rates , please contact me via the contact form .

 According to official guidelines Cognitive Behavioral Therapy (CBT) is the first choice psychological treatment for anxiety symptoms and anxiety disorders (including social anxiety disorder, panic attacks, agoraphobia, generalized anxiety disorder, anxiety and binding separation anxiety), depression and mood swings, job-related complaints such as overstrain, excessive worry, fatigue and burnout symptoms.